By Jamie Bosse

 This is a major expense for most households.
 If a parent passes away, is there enough income to pay the mortgage and other bills?
 Many people choose to get enough life insurance to pay off the entire balance of the mortgage if one parent were deceased.

 A college education for your child may be a long way away, but the sooner you start saving for it, the better.
 Also, depending on the type of elementary, middle, and high schools that your child attends, there could be some big expenses even before they get to college.
 Items like school uniforms, field trips, and sports all add up.
 Many private high schools cost the same or more than junior colleges.

 - Income replacement

-This relates to the day-to-day expenses we all have in order to maintain our lifestyle.
+This relates to the day-to-day expenses to maintain our lifestyle.
 These are groceries, gas, clothing, car and home maintenance, etc. You want to be sure that these expenses are accounted for when considering how much insurance you need.

-It is common to think that Wills and other estate planning documents only apply to “wealthy people” who have a lot of money and other items that need to be passed on to specific individuals or family members.
-Even if you don’t have any assets to your name, when you have a child, a Will is a necessity.
-Creating a Will is the single most important thing you can do to make sure that your child is cared for by the people you would choose if anything should happen to you.
-In your Will, you can designate a guardian to care for your child or children if you die before they become adults.
+It is common to think that wills and other estate planning documents only apply to “wealthy people” who have a lot of money and other items to be passed on to specific individuals or family members.
+Even if you don’t have any assets to your name, when you have a child, a will is a necessity.
+Creating a will is the single most important thing you can do to make sure that your child is cared for by the people you would choose if anything should happen to you.
+In it, you can designate a guardian to care for your child or children if you die before they become adults.
 You can also designate a property guardian (usually referred to as a trustee) to manage your money for your children until they are old enough to manage it on their own.
 These roles can be filled by the same person, or you can choose two people to carry out the separate roles.